 Keith discovered Libertarianism in 2008 while following the U.S. election.
 He was immediately captivated by Dr. Paul and his unapologetic stances on property rights and personal freedoms.
 Keith is well-read on many topics, has read all of Ayn Rand's books, and is a follower of Milton Friedman and Frederick Hayek.
 In September 2015 Keith found Tim Moen and the Libertarian Party of Canada and supported the local candidate in Grand Prairie for the 2015 election.
 In 2016, Keith became involved with the BC Libertarian Party and helped grow its membership and candidate numbers for the 2017 provincial election.
 Keith himself garnered the 2nd highest percentage of votes for the Party in that election (2.5%) and the 3rd highest vote total (410).
-In 2018 Keith moved back to Ontario and became involved with the Ontario Libertarian Party where he is currently running for Party Leader.
+In 2018 Keith moved back to Ontario and became involved with the Ontario Libertarian Party.
+He was elected Party Leader at the Party's 2019 Convention.
 Keith represented the Libertarian Party of Canada in the York-Simcoe riding in Barrie during the 2019 federal by-election, and will run there again in October for the general election.